Skip to main content

 January 20, 2025

 Section 8 of Presidential EO 14159, "Protecting the American People Against Invasion," directs DHS and the Department of the Treasury to "ensure the assessment and collection of all fines and penalties that the Secretary of Homeland Security is authorized by law to assess and collect from aliens unlawfully present in the United States, including aliens who unlawfully entered or unlawfully attempted to enter the United States, and from those who facilitate such aliens’ presence in the United States."
-Section 8 also directs DHS and the Treasury to submit a report within 90 days regarding their progress on this directive and any recommended additional actions that should be taken.
+Section 8 also directs DHS and Treasury to submit a report within 90 days about their progress on this directive and any recommended additional actions.

 Trump 2.0 [ID #1399]